dosipod/SrWiki/Contributing-to-SR-WLED.md

 * Can other members of the team support this added functionality in the future?
 * Is the code clear and concise?

-In addition:
+## In addition:

+* Good communication with team members is very important.
+Join our [discord](https://discord.gg/4CQRmfR).
+* Pull Requests and any changes should first go into our `dev` branch!
+Do not create a PR for `master` unless there is a very good reason.
 * Keep any git update to a limited topic for ease of testing/rollback.
-* Good communication with team members is very important.
-* Keep the Wiki documentation in good order.'
+* Keep the Wiki documentation in 'good order'.
 * Technical support for a long enough period of time to ensure your code is fully tested, the UI is fine, and supportable by others.
 * Commitment.
 You're really keen on WLED and have a long term commitment to support the community.